What time is SpaceX's Starship Flight 10 launch today? How to watch it live

 If you can't see SpaceX's Starship in person, you can score a model of your own.
 Standing at 13.77 inches (35 cm), this is a 1:375 ratio of SpaceX's Starship as a desktop model.
 The materials here are alloy steel and it weighs just 225g.

-Starship's Flight 10 launch follows three failed test flights this year, tests in January, March and May, respectively, and the explosion of a Starship vehicle on the ground in in June led to the loss of the original upper stage vehicle for Flight 10.
+Starship's Flight 10 launch follows three failed test flights this year, in January, March and May, respectively, and the explosion of a Starship vehicle on the ground in June that led to the loss of the original upper stage vehicle for Flight 10.
 SpaceX has said it has learned from those failures in the preparations for Sunday's test flight.

 Can I watch SpaceX's Starship Flight 10 launch?